microsoft/vscode-docs/docs/languages/javascript.md

 `experimentalDecorators`|Enables experimental support for proposed ES decorators.
 `allowSyntheticDefaultImports`|Allow default imports from modules with no default export.
 This does not affect code emit, just typechecking.

 ## IntelliSense

 The JavaScript Support uses different strategies to provide IntelliSense.

-### Intellisense based on type inference
+### IntelliSense based on type inference

 JavaScript uses the same inference as TypeScript to determine the type of a value.

 The following patterns are also recognized:

 - **"ES3-style"** classes, specified using a constructor function and assignments to the prototype property.
-- **CommonJS**-style module patterns, specified as property assignments on the  exports  object, or assignments to the  module.exports  property.
+- **CommonJS**-style module patterns, specified as property assignments on the exports object, or assignments to the `module.exports` property.

 The **AMD** module pattern is currently not supported.